Connor-Miller/loot/docs/agents/concurrent.md

 drift started: #230, #233, and the loot-site docs were landed with raw git and never ferried, so the loot mirror fell behind `origin/main`.

+**Name your work first if you have any.** Folding the ingested commit in means merging, and a merge **signs your working change** as its parent — so an un-described one makes the pass refuse and point at `describe -m` (#275).
+Nothing is lost: the capture happens, the disk is untouched, and re-running after naming completes the pass.
+Edits you never captured take two passes, since naming *is* capturing.

 ### `loot adopt`/`ferry` after lane-lands (the primary drifts otherwise)

 See "Catch the primary up" above.
 The two habits are the same discipline stated twice because they fail the same way: **the loot mirror silently falls behind git `origin/main`**, and the next lane spawned from the stale position projects a *revert* of landed work.
+The catch-up folds any local line in with a merge, so the same rule applies: name the working change first, or the catch-up refuses rather than sign it (#275).
+With nothing pending — the usual state in the primary right after a lane land — it fast-forwards and never asks.
 A drift guard now warns loudly on `loot-first status`/`review`/`land`/`tag` when the shared mirror's `main` has fallen *behind* real `origin/main`, or *diverged* from it (#243) — treat that warning as a hard stop: reconcile before you land.